The Public Venture : How public resources will revolutionize data

 1. Google won't ever know what it's searching.

+No conceptual understanding.
 No categorization scheme.
 Google doesn’t discern between fiction, nonfiction, reference, age-appropriate material, ...

 2. Google will never understand what your intent was from your keyword.
 It can't understand the context or purpose of a search from just symbols alone.
 It has no conceputal framework.